Primary Endpoint

 MARIPOSA-2: The first approved EGFR-targeting therapy in combination with chemotherapy post-osimertinib1,2

-MARIPOSA-2 is a randomized, open-label, multicenter, Phase 3 trial.
-Eligible patients were required to have locally advanced or metastatic NSCLC with EGFR exon 19 deletions or exon 21 L858R substitution mutations and progressive disease on or after receiving osimertinib.
+MARIPOSA-2 is an open-label, multicenter, phase 3 trial.
 Patients with asymptomatic or previously treated and stable intracranial metastases were eligible to enroll.
-Patients were randomized (1:2:2) to receive RYBREVANT® in combination with carboplatin and pemetrexed (n=131), carboplatin and pemetrexed (n=263), or RYBREVANT® as part of another combination regimen.
-The evaluation of efficacy for metastatic NSCLC relied upon comparison between RYBREVANT® in combination with chemotherapy and chemotherapy alone.
+The evaluation of efficacy relied upon comparison between RYBREVANT® in combination with chemotherapy and chemotherapy alone.

 Baseline characteristics were well-balanced across treatment types2